miket7f/miket7f.github.io/pages/E Fundamentals.md

 ### Activity 1 - Resistors in Series
 The following exercises build the foundation of your electronics understanding.
 Therefore, I encourage you to do them with maximum commitment.
 Please revise the topics of this lecture as often as you need until you are able to solve these questions with ease.

-In many circuits we don't use just one resistor, but instead combine multiple.
+In many circuits, we don't use just one resistor but instead combine multiple.
 ![](Level%206%20-%20Activity%201.jpg)
 Let's start by connecting resistors in series:
 Calculate the following circuits:
 1. $R_1=100Ω$, $R_2=200Ω$, and $U=5V$.
 Determine the equivalent resistance, the flowing current, and the voltage drop across the two resistors.
 2. $R_1=33Ω$, $R_2=10Ω$, and $U=3.3V$.
 Determine the equivalent resistance, the flowing current, and the voltage drop across the two resistors.
 3. $R_1=220mΩ$, $R_2=1Ω$, and $U=990mV$.
 Determine the equivalent resistance, the flowing current, and the voltage drop across the two resistors.
-4. We have two resistors in series and the following parameters $I=100mA$, $R_1=100Ω$, and $U_2=6V$.
+4. We have two resistors in series and the following parameters: $I=100mA$, $R_1=100Ω$, and $U_2=6V$.
 Calculate the resistance of the missing resistor, the voltage drop across the first resistor, the equivalent resistance, and the voltage of the power supply.
 5. There are three resistors in series $R_1=100Ω$, $R_2=200Ω$, $R_3=330Ω$, and $U=9V$.
 Determine the equivalent resistance, the flowing current, and the voltage drop across the three resistors.
 6. We have four resistors in series $R_1=100Ω$, $U_1=1V$, $R_3=330Ω$, $R_4=10Ω$ and $U=9V$.
 Determine the flowing current, the voltage drops across R3 and R4, and the missing resistors' resistance and voltage drop.